KineticCafe/kinetic-university/elixir-notes/04-plug-and-ecto/README.md

 ## Ecto

+There are 4 main components to Ecto:
+  1. Ecto.Repo - wrapper around data.
+Requires a data adapter and credentials
+  2. Ecto.Schema - maps data source into Elixir struct
+  3. Ecto.Changeset - a way to filter/cast external parameters and provide validation/constraints when manipulating data
+  4. Ecto.Query - used to retrieve/manipulate data from database

 ### Installation

   1. Include ecto and a database adapter (in this tutorial we will be using PostgreSQL) as a dependency in `mix.exs`